shamratneero/alzheimer-mri-genetics-fusion/README(1).md

   misleading early fusion results.
 - **Calibration is measured throughout**, not post hoc: ECE and Brier score are logged every epoch alongside AUC and balanced accuracy.
-- **External validation freezes preprocessing.** Age is standardised on ADNI using each fold's stored OASIS-3 *training-split* statistics; they are never re-estimated on ADNI.
-The normalisation parameters are learned preprocessing parameters of the trained model — re-estimating them externally would be test-time distribution adaptation, and would centre ADNI's age distribution at zero by construction, erasing the cohort shift external validation exists to expose.
-APOE ε4 count is passed raw (0/1/2), exactly as in training.
-- **Fold-models are applied to ADNI separately**, not ensembled and not replaced by a single model retrained on all 365 subjects.
-Ensembling would average away the between-fold variance this work measures; retraining would confound training-set size with cohort and require an ad-hoc validation split for checkpoint selection.
-- **Cross-cohort preprocessing is one implementation.** `preprocess_adni.py` imports from `preprocess.py` rather than duplicating it, and ADNI uses original DICOM with local dcm2niix conversion rather than LONI's pre-processed NIfTI (which carries corrections OASIS-3 never had).

 ---

 ## Status and limitations

-The core finding has been **validated across two independent cohorts**: the per-fold/pooled incoherence and the calibration-aware remedy both reproduce on ADNI (n=1,287) with frozen OASIS-3 preprocessing and no adaptation.
-The sample-size explanation is therefore ruled out — the instability persists on a cohort 3.5× larger.

-Remaining:
+Current results are **internal to OASIS-3** and use **one architecture**.
+The open question is whether the instability reported here is a small-cohort artefact or a property of the approach; that cannot be settled from a single cohort.

+Planned:

+1. ADNI external validation (access approved), then ADNI internal CV at n≈1,200 — the direct test of the sample-size explanation
+2. Reverse direction (train ADNI → test OASIS-3) and pooled-cohort CV
-1. Additional architectures: 2D-slice ImageNet-pretrained ResNet-18, then
+3. Additional architectures: MedicalNet-pretrained 3D ResNet, 2D-slice
-   MedicalNet-pretrained 3D ResNet — the open question is whether the effect is specific to this custom CNN or holds for standard backbones
-2. Temperature scaling as an alternative remedy, compared directly against calibration-aware selection
-3. Sample-size sweep: subsample ADNI at increasing n to locate where the per-fold/pooled gap closes
+   ImageNet-pretrained ResNet-18
+4. Calibration-aware checkpoint selection and temperature scaling as candidate remedies
-4. GradCAM — whether attention falls on hippocampal / medial temporal regions or on artefacts
+5. GradCAM — whether attention falls on hippocampal / medial temporal regions or on artefacts
-5. Reverse direction (train ADNI → test OASIS-3) and pooled-cohort CV.
-Note that once ADNI enters training it is permanently unusable as a clean external test set, so this comes last

-Known limitations: n=365 for training caps absolute performance; OASIS-3 labels derive from CDR whereas ADNI uses physician-assigned criteria (`DXAD` for ADNI1, `DXDDUE` for ADNI2/GO/3/4), so cross-cohort label equivalence is not exact; ADNI has no SES equivalent, so all cross-cohort work uses the 2-feature clinical branch; ADNI is CN-heavy (1:1.97) against OASIS-3's near balance (1:0.89), which affects threshold-dependent metrics; and "cross-fold pooled-style AUC" on ADNI is a coherence diagnostic over five correlated predictions per subject, not a pooled AUC over independent observations.
+Known limitations: n=365 caps absolute performance; OASIS-3 labels derive from CDR whereas ADNI/AIBL use physician-assigned NINCDS-ADRDA criteria, so cross-cohort label equivalence is not exact.

 ---